sascha432/esp8266-kfc-fw/README.md

 ### KFCVirtualFileSystem

-~~Read only file system with long filename support, optimized for low memory environments~~ Due to constantly changing file system implementations in the Arduno frameworks currently replaced with long filename support on top of SPIFFS/LittleFS, but no transparent access for Dir()/File() anymore
+~~Read only file system with long filename support, optimized for low memory environments~~ Due to constantly changing file system implementations in the Arduno frameworks currently replaced with long filename support on top of SPIFFS/LittleFS, but no transparent access for Dir()/File() anymore.
+Replacement classes ListDir and SPIFFSWrapper.

 ### KFCJson